-Securities may be sold by the Issuer from time to time directly, through agents or through underwriters and/or dealers.
-If any agent of the Issuer or any underwriter is involved in the sale of the Securities, the name of such agent or underwriter and any applicable commission or discount will be set forth in the accompanying Prospectus Supplement.
+Securities may be sold directly, through agents from time to time or through underwriters and/or dealers.
+If any agent of the Company or any underwriter is involved in the sale of the Securities, the name of such agent or underwriter and any applicable commission or discount will be set forth in the accompanying Prospectus Supplement.
 No Securities may be sold without delivery of the applicable Prospectus Supplement describing the method and terms of the offering of such Securities.
 See "Plan of Distribution."
-The applicable Prospectus Supplement will also contain information, when applicable, about certain United States federal income tax considerations relating to the Securities covered by such Prospectus Supplement.
+The applicable Prospectus Supplement will also contain information, when applicable, about certain United State federal income tax considerations relating to the Securities covered by such Prospectus Supplement.